urbit/docs/userspace/tudumvc/hosting-on-urbit.md

 * poke an app from the `dojo`.

 ## Prerequisites {#prerequisites}
-* A development environment as created in Lesson 1.
+* A development environment as created in the previous chapter.
-* The [Lesson 2 files](https://github.com/rabsef-bicrym/tudumvc/tree/main/src-lesson2) from the git repository that you cloned in the last lesson.
+* The [Chapter 2 files](https://github.com/rabsef-bicrym/tudumvc/tree/main/src-lesson2) from the git repository that you cloned in the last chapter.
   * If you haven't done this yet, in a folder that isn't your home directory of your ship, run `git clone https://github.com/rabsef-bicrym/tudumvc.git`.
-  * **NOTE:** You could alternatively complete this lesson by cloning the TodoMVC repository and working in the react-hooks example therein, but we've packaged just that example in the files prepared for this lesson.
+  * **NOTE:** You could alternatively follow along with this chapter by cloning the TodoMVC repository and working in the react-hooks example therein, but we've packaged just that example in the files prepared for this chapter.

-## The Lesson {#the-lesson}
+## Chapter Text {#chapter-text}
 [TodoMVC](https://github.com/tastejs/todomvc) is a basic todo list that has been replicated in a variety of JavaScript frameworks to help teach how those JavaScript frameworks differ.
-We're going to look at the [React.js + Hooks](https://github.com/tastejs/todomvc/tree/master/examples/react-hooks) implementation of TodoMVC for two main reasons:
+This tutorial works with the [React.js + Hooks](https://github.com/tastejs/todomvc/tree/master/examples/react-hooks) implementation of TodoMVC for two main reasons:

 The first is the ubiquity of React.js for web app development.
-TodoMVC's React.js + Hooks implementation also incorporates the most modern usage of React.js (Hooks) which is, in our opinion, the best way of building modern front ends, regardless of its dominance in the market.
+TodoMVC's React.js + Hooks implementation also incorporates the most modern usage of React.js (Hooks).
+The React + Hooks framework is a great choice for building modern front ends and is fairly easy to learn and well documented online (in addition to its ubiquity), allowing this tutorial to focus on the Urbit side of things, mostly.

 The second is the way in which Urbit and React compliment each other.
-Urbit is sometimes described as an Operating Function rather than an operating system because it is a fully deterministic, stateful and "subject-oriented" computing environment that is fully [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency).
+Urbit is sometimes described as an _operating function_ rather than an operating system because it is a fully deterministic, stateful and "subject-oriented" computing environment that is fully [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency).
 This means two things:
 * Every input that Urbit receives is processed as an event which changes (or at least can change) the state, or currently available data of the Urbit.
-* The resulting state of an Urbit post event-processing is indistinguishable from an Urbit that just had that state to start with (generally speaking).
+* The resulting state of an Urbit post event-processing is indistinguishable from an Urbit that had that (resulting) state to start with (generally speaking).

-Therefore, given some starting state and some expected input, an Urbit will predictably arrive at some resulting state, and that resulting state is effectively indistinguishable from some other Urbit that simply started with that resulting state.
+In other words, given some starting state and some expected input, an Urbit will predictably arrive at some resulting state, and that resulting state is effectively indistinguishable from some other Urbit that simply started with that resulting state.
 The events themselves aren't particularly relevant (generally), only the state matters in determining what our Urbit is doing or displaying at any given time.

 Similarly, React.js is a Javascript framework that renders a DOM (or, effectively, a webpage) based on the current state.
 Changes are managed by changing the state which React automatically interprets into a re-rendered DOM.
-It doesn't matter to React.js why or how the state has changed, only that it has.
+It doesn't matter to React.js how or why the state has changed, only that it has.
 When the state changes, the DOM re-renders.

-Urbit and React.js are both similarly stateful and, by the end of this guide, you'll see that Urbit is a great candidate for managing a React.js app's state and returning a changed state for React.js to re-render into a DOM.
+Urbit and React.js are similarly stateful and Urbit is a great candidate for managing a React.js app's state and returning a changed state for React.js to re-render into a DOM.

-Let's start by preparing our TodoMVC app for hosting:
+We'll start by preparing our TodoMVC app for hosting:

-### Preparing TodoMVC {#lesson-preparing-earth-app}
+### Preparing TodoMVC {#preparing-earth-app}
-Navigate to the [/tudumvc/src-lesson2/react-hooks](https://github.com/rabsef-bicrym/tudumvc/tree/main/src-lesson2/react-hooks) folder in this repository that you have cloned locally.
+The /react-hooks example of TodoMVC can be found here [/tudumvc/src-lesson2/react-hooks](https://github.com/rabsef-bicrym/tudumvc/tree/main/src-lesson2/react-hooks).
 The files in this folder are all still basic JavaScript (and other non-urbit native) files.
-There are two basic ways you can interact with these files:
+There are two basic ways we could interact with these files:
 * As a dev environment run directly from the files.
-  * This method allows us to run the app directly from the files and have changes made to the JavaScript automatically cause the page to rerender.
+  * This method allows us to run the app directly from the files and have changes made to the JavaScript automatically cause the page to re-render.
 * As a minified "build" of the files.
-  * Minifying should be done once you're satisfied with your app and ready to deploy it.
+  * Minifying is generally done once the app is finished, to prepare it for deployment.

-You'll use both methods as part of this guide, going forward.

 #### `yarn install`
-Start by running `yarn install` in the /tudumvc/src-lesson2/react-hooks folder. `yarn install` looks at all the dependencies required to run TodoMVC and downloads the relevant packages. `yarn` is outside the scope of this guide, but if you want to know more about how this works, take a look [here](https://classic.yarnpkg.com/en/docs/cli/install/).
-In any event, it should complete with some output that looks like this:
+First, we've installed the relevant node_modules by running `yarn install` in the /react-hooks folder. `yarn install` looks at all the dependencies required to run TodoMVC and downloads the relevant packages. `yarn` is outside the scope of this tutorial, but if you want to know more about how this works, take a look [here](https://classic.yarnpkg.com/en/docs/cli/install/).
+In any event, it completes with some output that looks like this:
 ```
 [4/4] Building fresh packages...
 success Saved lockfile.
 Done in 40.09s.
 ```
-Now you can either:
+That prepares us to either:

 #### Run a Dev Version of the App
-Using yarn to run our app without minifying it allows you to make changes to the underlying JavaScript files while the app is running.
-The app will automatically recompile and display your changes on screen.
+Using yarn to run TodoMVC without minifying it allows us to make changes to the underlying JavaScript files while the app is running.
+The app will automatically recompile and display any changes on screen.

-From your /react-hooks folder where you just ran `yarn install`, go ahead and run `yarn run dev`.
-Your app will load in browser (if you're using VS Code and it's port forwarding) or will otherwise be available at the location stated in the completion text:
+Running `yarn run dev` in the same /react-hooks folder will start the development server.
+The app will then load at some local address and port:
 ```
 Compiled successfully!